Ted's Hiking World Hidden Canyon & Weeping Rock

 The roughest section

 The chains disappear as the trail veers sharply left around a corner past several small pools of water.
 My literature says that this is a favorite hangout for the famous canyon tree frogs, but none are being heard from today.
-I guess they are still hibernating.
+I guess they still are hibernating.

 *